Patater/manual-git/manuscript/loading.md

 provides a Slot-2 pack with rumble, SRAM, and 32MB of RAM. <!-- XXX verify this information with Natrium42 -->

 The M3 Real supports DLDI as well.
-I'm not sure if it can automatially patch homebrew with its own driver on the fly, however.
+I'm not sure if it can automatically patch homebrew with its own driver on the fly, however.
 The homebrew software may need to be patched on a PC before being transferred to the SD card.